reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

   .build();
 ```

-### `Time-based Circuitbreaker`
+### Time-based Circuitbreaker

-Let's say we want the circuitbreaker to open if 70% of the requests in the last 10s failed:
+Let's say we want the circuit breaker to open if 70% of the requests in the last 10s failed:

 ```java
 CircuitBreakerConfig config = CircuitBreakerConfig